FAQs

 • A written document describing the need for your business, how it will operate and what it needs to start or grow.

-Use UMLF’s template
+Use WBCUtah’s template

 • A business entity must first be registered with the State of Utah’s Division of Corporations, and then licensed to transact business through their local city (or county).